 All of Contractor Training Center’s exam prep courses are taught by instructors with extensive backgrounds in the construction industry and a wealth of teaching experience.
 The company’s live course is a one-day intensive prep class, held once each week for eight hours and streamed via GoToMeeting.
 Students can interact with the instructors as if they are in actual classrooms.

 Contractor Training Center’s pre-recorded courses can be viewed online anytime and on any computer or mobile device.
 Students also get access to online materials, including class presentations, a book highlighting instructions, and practice exam questions.
 Once enrolled, students can access the online material at their convenience so they can practice as often as they like.

 - Online Pre-Recorded: $249 (one-time purchase)

 Contractor Training Center offers a no-fail guarantee with all of its exam prep courses.
 Students who follow the course guides but don’t pass the first time will get a personalized study plan to help prepare them for their next examination attempt.
 Students who still can’t pass the exam after multiple attempts after following the curriculum and study plan will get a full refund.

 Runner-Up, Best Overall : Builders License Training Institute

 Since 2004, Builders License Training Institute has been providing online education and training for professionals in the general construction industries including continuing education and exam preparation.
-The company is accredited with the BBB and enjoys an A+ rating with the organization.
 We chose it as our runner-up because it offers exceptional online exam prep but at more than twice the price as Contractor Training Center.